Bureau of Indian Education (BIE)

-As part of this process, BIE is developing a new strategic plan to govern the Bureau’s mission, structure, and services for Native students.
-Following the release of a draft plan in fall 2017, BIE officials requested public comment and announced upcoming tribal consultation sessions scheduled for 2018.
+As part of this process, the BIE has developed a new strategic plan to govern the Bureau’s mission, structure, and services for Native students.
+Following the release of a draft plan in fall 2017, BIE officials requested public comment and engaged in tribal consultation sessions.
+On August 23, 2018, the BIE released the final Strategic Direction for implementation over the next five years.
 Strategic planning and reform within the BIE will have significant implications for Native students and sovereignty.

 EVERY STUDENT SUCCEEDS ACT

 Under the Every Student Succeeds Act (ESSA), the Bureau of Indian Education (BIE) is required to engage in negotiated rulemaking to update regulations for standards, assessments, and accountability systems within Bureau-funded schools.
 The Negotiated Rulemaking Committee (Committee) will negotiate education systems for Bureau-funded schools that measure student achievement and school success.
 Negotiators will also consider rules to streamline the process tribes to obtain a waiver and technical assistance if they decide to develop unique systems that fulfill the needs of tribal students.
 Like states, the BIE will utilize this negotiated rulemaking to inform the ESSA state plan for Bureau-funded schools, which will undergo tribal consultation before implementation in the 2019-2020 school year.